francescopazzocco/quantum_information_computing_2526/01_survival_guide/README.md

 Coding in the scientific community can be tough.
 Multiple people working at the same time on the same codebase, implementing multiple features.
 For this (and many other) reason we need to implement a version control that enables us to work on the same codebase at the same time.
 Git lets you do that, and GitHub/GitLab are online services to host your code.
 This repository is indeed on GitLab.
 Here are some important commands for handling git workflow:

-- `git clone <repository>` let you make a copy of the repository held online;
+- `git clone <repository>` lets you make a copy of the repository held online;
-- `git fetch <branch>` let you update the branch to the latest version online;
+- `git fetch (<branch>)` lets you update the local Git repository with the remote the latest version online; no changes will occurr in your local branch
+- `git pull` updates your local branch to the content of the remote branch
-- `git add <filename>` add the file to the files ot be committed later.
+- `git add <filename>` adds the file to the files ot be committed later.
 DO NOT USE `git add .` since it will add all the files.
 At most you can use `git add -u .`, that adds all the files that were already present;
 - `git commit -m "<message>"` commits your changes adding them to the history;
-- `git push` push the commits to the online repository;
+- `git push` pushes the commits to the online repository;
 - `git diff` prints at terminal the current differences with the last commit;
 - `git checkout <branch_name>` changes branch;
 - `git checkout -b <branch_name>` changes branch creating a new one;